 This week, I received a call from a client asking if orange juice could increase his risk of skin cancer.
 He had just heard a story on the local news, which drew its conclusion from a recent research study published in the Journal of Oncology.
 With cases like this, it’s easy to see why there is so much confusion about nutrition.
-One day fruits like oranges are good for you, and the next day they are linked to melanoma, a deadly skin cancer?
-How can this be possible?One day fruits like oranges are good for you, and the next day they're linked to cancer?
-Click To Tweet
+One day fruits like oranges are good for you, and the next day they are linked to melanoma, a deadly skin cancer.
+How can this be possible?

 Can this be biologically plausible at all?

 Oranges along with other foods such as figs, grapefruit, celery, parsley, etc. contain a naturally occurring chemical called psoralens.
 Psoralens actually are used in medicine to treat eczema, psoriasis and even occasionally cutaneous T-cell lymphomas.
-However, psoralens are not all good.
+However, psoralens are not always good.
 Psoralens are activated by sunlight and can cause cell damage, potentially and theoretically leading to skin cancer.

-The study found that people who consumed citrus fruits or juice more frequently, were more likely to develop melanoma.
-Those who consumed citrus twice per week or less did not have an increased risk; those who consumed citrus two to four times per week had a slight increased risk but it was not statistically significant; those who consumed citrus five to six times per week had a 26% increased risk and those who consumed citrus more than 1.6 times per day had a 36% increased risk of developing melanoma.
+The study found that people who frequently consumed either citrus fruits or juice were more likely to develop melanoma.
+Those who consumed citrus twice or less per week were in the clear, and did not increase their chances of developing the skin cancer.
+However, those who consumed citrus two to four times per week had a slight, yet insignificant increased risk.
+Most intriguing were those who consumed citrus five to six times per week had a 26% increased risk and those who consumed citrus more than 1.6 times per day had a 36% increased risk of developing melanoma.

-Where do we go from here
+Where do we go from here?